Third-country nationals - General information on residence in Austria

 - and are not Swiss citizens.

-Third-country nationals residing (or wishing to reside) in Austria for longer than six months, or who are residing (or wish to reside) in Austria on the basis of an "ICT" (Intra-Corporate Transfer) residence permit from another EU member state, must obtain an Austrian residence permit.
+Third-country nationals residing (or wishing to reside) in Austria for longer than six months, or as an intra-corporate transferee or on the basis of an "ICT" (Intra-Corporate Transfer) residence permit from another EU member state residing (or wish to reside) for longer than 90 days, must obtain an Austrian residence permit.
 However, if you are entitled to remain in Austria under European Union law, you do not require a residence permit.

 EU citizens, citizens of other EEA member states and Swiss citizens do not require a residence permit.
 However, their right to remain in Austria is subject to the conditions set out in European Union law.
 This means that if they stay in Austria for more than three months, they must apply for a confirmation of registration of residence from the relevant authority within four months of the date on which they entered the country.
 Additional information on settlement permit under Section 56 of the NAG for dependants who are third-country nationals is available on oesterreich.gv.at.